redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

     XRANGE Person:01FYC7CTPKYNXQ98JSTBC37AS1:locationHistory - +

 This tells Redis to get a range of values from a Stream in the key name, `Person:01FYC7CTPKYNXQ98JSTBC37AS1:locationHistory` in our example.
-The next values are the starting event ID and the ending event ID. `-` is the begining of the Stream. `+` is the end.
-So this returns the entirity of the Stream:
+The next values are the starting event ID and the ending event ID. `-` is the beginning of the Stream. `+` is the end.
+So this returns the entirety of the Stream:

 ```
 1) 1) "1647536562911-0"